Part 1: Matty... What Even Is a Topre Keyboard?

 -

-You don’t just hear Topre—you feel it reverberate through the board.
-Sensual.
+You don’t just hear Topre—you feel it.
+It's ASMR without being obnoxious.

 3. Built to Outlive You